ONSdigital/address-toolkit/README.md

 ![License](https://img.shields.io/badge/License-MIT-orange)

 ## Introduction
-The address toolkit package is a package to clean and process address data registered as a `pyspark.sql.DataFrame`.
+The address toolkit package supports cleaning and processing of address data registered as a `pyspark.sql.DataFrame`.
 The package includes functions for cleaning, validating and extracting addresses and address components.
 Additionally, `workflows` have been created as an 'out-of-the-box' application combining the functions across `cleaning`, `validating` and `extracting`.